Stomach cancer

 How is stomach cancer treated?

 In gastric surgery, the diseased area of the stomach is removed.
-Depending on the location of the tumor within the stomach, it will be indicated to remove the entire stomach or only part of it.
-Sometimes it is also necessary to remove neighboring organs to achieve a complete resection.
+Depending on the location of the tumour within the stomach, it may be necessary to remove the entire stomach or only part of it.
+Sometimes it is also necessary to remove neighbouring organs to achieve a complete resection.

-The types of surgery are: subtotal (partial)/total gastrectomy.
-In the surgical procedure, a regular lymphadenectomy is performed (currently D2 lymphadenectomy is indicated).
+The types of surgery are: partial or total gastrectomy.
+In the surgical procedure, a regular lymphadenectomy is performed (D2 lymphadenectomy is currently indicated).

 Currently, the minimally invasive laparoscopic approach is used in an attempt to improve the patient's recovery after surgery and to restore daily life sooner.

 Weight loss and nutritional deficit is a common consequence in these patients.
-An assessment by the Endocrinology and Nutrition service is recommended from the time of diagnosis for further support and follow-up.
+An assessment by the Endocrinology and Nutrition service is recommended from the time of diagnosis for greater support and follow-up.

-Sometimes, even when the tumor is in very advanced stages, palliative surgery is performed.
-The purpose of this surgery is to alleviate or prevent symptoms related to the tumor.
+Sometimes, even when the tumour is in very advanced stages, palliative surgery is performed.
+The aim of this surgery is to alleviate or prevent tumour-related symptoms.

-- Subtotal gastrectomy: consists of the removal of part of the stomach containing the tumor to treat problems derived from the tumor, such as tumor bleeding, obstruction or even pain not controlled with medication.
+- Subtotal gastrectomy: this consists of the removal of part of the stomach containing the tumour to treat problems derived from the tumour, such as tumour bleeding, obstruction or even pain that is not controlled with medication.

-- Gastric bypass (gastrojejunostomy): this surgery is performed in those tumors that block the passage of food thus preventing the possibility of oral feeding of the patient.
-In this surgery the tumor lesion is not removed but a bypass is made from the upper part of the stomach to a new connection in the small intestine so that food can pass through this route.
+- Gastric bypass (gastrojejunostomy): this surgery is performed on tumours that block the passage of food, thus preventing the patient from eating by mouth.
+In this surgery, the tumour lesion is not removed, but a bypass is made from the upper part of the stomach to a new connection in the small intestine so that food can pass through this route.

 If the patient is not suitable for surgery or the symptomatology is not so severe, other less aggressive techniques are used to achieve adequate symptomatic control.

-Chemotherapy is the medical treatment that consists of the application of chemical substances to the organism.
+Chemotherapy is a medical treatment that involves the application of chemicals to the body.
 Chemotherapy can mainly be administered intravenously or orally, although there are other forms of administration.
+Depending on when the treatment is administered, it is called:

-- Neoadjuvant treatment: this is the administration of chemotherapy prior to possible surgery.
-The aim is to reduce tumor size and thus facilitate surgery.
+- Neoadjuvant treatment: is the administration of chemotherapy, it is carried out prior to possible surgery.
+The aim is to reduce tumour size and thus facilitate surgery.

 - Adjuvant treatment: is the administration of chemotherapy after surgical resection.
 The aim is to eliminate possible microscopic disease and prevent recurrence of the disease.

-The Department of Medical Oncology of the Clínica Universidad de Navarra has a specialized Area Nurse who is in permanent contact with the patients to minimize the side effects derived from the medication.
-In addition, a telephone follow-up is carried out during treatment to detect possible toxicities and alleviate them in an early and effective manner.
+The Department of Medical Oncology at the Clínica Universidad de Navarra has a specialised Area Nurse in permanent contact with patients to minimise the side effects derived from the medication.
+It also carries out telephone monitoring during treatment to detect possible toxicities and mitigate them in an early and effective manner.

-Monoclonal antibodies act by inhibiting the activation of these receptors, thereby preventing the proliferation or growth of tumor cells.
+Monoclonal antibodies act by inhibiting the activation of these receptors, thereby preventing the proliferation or growth of tumour cells.

-Gastric or gastric bed irradiation together with chemotherapy is a fundamental strategy for the cure of selected patients with gastric cancer.
-Precise irradiation techniques are essential to reduce adverse effects on abdominal organs.
+Gastric irradiation together with chemotherapy is a fundamental strategy for the cure of selected patients with gastric cancer.
+Precise irradiation techniques are essential to minimise adverse effects on abdominal organs.

-In situations of abdominal or retroperitoneal relapse after a first surgery and radiotherapy, proton therapy or intraoperative radiation therapy can achieve greater local control of the disease in these patients.
+In situations of abdominal or retroperitoneal relapse after initial surgery and radiotherapy, proton therapy, or intraoperative radiotherapy, can achieve greater local disease control in these patients.

 There are several types of radiotherapy:

-- External: employs beams of ionizing radiation (electromagnetic waves) generated by radiation equipment remote and external to the patient (linear accelerators).
+External.
+This uses beams of ionising radiation (electromagnetic waves) generated by remote radiation equipment external to the patient (linear accelerators).

-- Internal (brachytherapy): this is a special radiation technique based on the introduction of a radioactive source (radioisotope) into the tumor or into the tumor bed itself (healthy tissue close to the tumor that remains after its removal and which has a high risk of containing residual microscopic disease).
+Internal, also known as brachytherapy.
+It is a special radiation technique based on the introduction of a radioactive source (radioisotope) into the tumour or the tumour bed itself (healthy tissue close to the tumour that remains after removal of the tumour and which has a high risk of containing residual microscopic disease).

+Proton therapy.
+This therapy, due to its lower toxicity, is especially indicated for the treatment of tumours that are difficult to access or close to organs at risk.
 The Clínica Universidad de Navarra has a Proton Therapy Unit.
-This therapy, due to its lower toxicity, is especially indicated for the treatment of tumors that are difficult to access or close to organs at risk.

-In patients with advanced disease it can be an effective therapy to alleviate pain (analgesic radiotherapy), bleeding (hemostasis radiotherapy) or local control.
+Other.
+In patients with advanced disease, it can be an effective therapy for pain relief (analgesic radiotherapy), bleeding (haemostatic radiotherapy) or local control.

 The combination of an adequate symptomatic and emotional control has shown a better tolerance to medication and a better coping with the adverse events that occur during the evolution of this process.